AdamCavaliere/Producer-Repo/sentinel/SENTINEL_README.md

   }
 }
 ```
-### This demo is going to hardcode some values pre-created via the Producer Consumer demo creation
+### This demo is has some hardcoded values to reference workspaces pre-created via the Producer Consumer demo creation
-* Find this resource stanza:
+* While still in the `main.tf` Verify that you are using the workspace names the Producer demo repo set, find these sections to update with your workspace names
 ```
 resource "tfe_policy_set" "production" {
   name         = "production"